futurejones/Swift-Lite/README.md

 ```

 #### File Location
- - Project files can be located in any directory located in the "/home/user/" directory.
+ - Project files can be located in any directory located in the `/home/user/` directory.
- - Module files must be located in a directory named "swiftModules". "swiftModules" can be located in any directory located in the "/home/user/" directory.
+ - Module files must be located in a directory named `swiftModules`. `swiftModules` can be located in any directory located in the `/home/user/` directory.

 NOTE: There must only be one "swiftModules" directory.